How to find affordable health insurance

 A deductible is the amount you pay for eligible healthcare services or medications before your insurance plan begins to share the cost.
 Once you reach your deductible limit, the health plan begins to pay for healthcare after you pay for your coinsurance amount.

-HDHPs are often the cheapest employer-sponsored health insurance plans in terms of premiums, but have significant deductibles and out-of-pocket costs if you need healthcare services.
+HDHPs are often the cheapest employer-sponsored health insurance plans in terms of premiums but have significant deductibles and out-of-pocket costs if you need healthcare services.
 They also come with health savings accounts (HSA) that allow you to put aside pre-tax dollars for later medical expenses.

-How to get employer-sponsored health insurance:
+To get employer-sponsored health insurance:

 • Check with your employer and spouse's employer to review health insurance offerings.
 You can sign up or make changes to your health insurance during open enrollment, or in case of an approved change in life circumstances.
 Open enrollment varies by employer.